camunda/docker-camunda-bpm-platform/README.md

 variables:

 - `DB_CONN_MAXACTIVE` the maximum number of active connections (default: `20`)
-  - for `tomcat`, this is internally mapped to the `maxTotal` configuration property.
 - `DB_CONN_MAXIDLE` the maximum number of idle connections (default: `20`)
   - ignored when app server = `wildfly` or `run`
 - `DB_CONN_MINIDLE` the minimum number of idle connections (default: `5`)